chef-boneyard/httpd/README.md

 `minsparethreads` - Minimum number of idle threads available to handle request spikes.
 Valid only for worker and event MPMs.

+`modules` - A list of initial Apache modules to be loaded inside the httpd_service instance.
+Defaults to Debian standard on 2.2 and 2.4.

 `mpm` - The Multi-Processing Module to use for the `httpd_service` instance.
 Values can be 'prefork', 'worker', and 'event'.
 Defaults to 'worker' for Apache 2.2 and 'event' for Apache 2.4.